 If you would like to experience some lesser-visited towns and cities in Slovenia, then this is the itinerary for you.
 This route is ideal for those who are visiting Slovenia from neighbouring Austria or Croatia, however, it can be a standalone trip as well.
 This is also a trip that can be done entirely by public transport if you wish.

-Begin this 7-day Slovenia itinerary in the country’s second-largest city – Maribor.
+Begin in the country’s second-largest city – Maribor.
 For some reason, Maribor doesn’t get all that much international attention and that really is a shame and the city is incredibly charming has a lot to offer visitors.

 There are lots of things to do in Maribor that can easily occupy a couple of days.
 For instance, you can take the time to wander through the pedestrianised city centre.
 Make sure to wind your way to the Old Vine House where you can see the world’s oldest grapevine that is still producing wine to this day!